 The City of Kamloops is Canada's Tournament Capital.

-Tourism Kamloops Playtime Redefined boasts numerous golf courses, world class sports events and facilities including an Olympic size hockey arena and pool, BC Wildlife Park and numerous activities and attractions.
+Tourism Kamloops Boldly Unscripted boasts numerous golf courses, world class sports events and facilities including an Olympic size hockey arena and pool, BC Wildlife Park and numerous activities and attractions.
 Explore one of Kamloops' four wineries and discover a bevy of bright, balanced and award winning wines.

 The Kamloops Visitor Centre is located along the Trans Canada Hwy #1 opposite Aberdeen Mall.

-Little Fort and Highway #24 is the access to fly fishing resorts and fishing lakes, including the beautiful Rivermount Motel, Bed & Breakfast, Camping and Restaurant situated along the North Thompson River, the popular High Five Diner, Motel and Camping, and Alpine Meadows Resort on Hallamore Lake, and
+Little Fort and Highway #24 is the access to fly fishing resorts and fishing lakes, including the beautiful Rivermount Motel, Bed & Breakfast, Camping and Restaurant situated along the North Thompson River, the popular High Five Diner, Motel and Camping, and Alpine Meadows Resort on Hallamore Lake.

 Logan Lake Discover Our Nature.
 Logan Lake is a winter recreational centre.
 It hosts the annual Western Canada Cup Pond Hockey Tournament, Speed Skating Championships, nighttime cross country skiing, a Winter Carnival and snowmobiling.